 In October 2017, I published a blog post about my experience of doing the 22 Pushup Challenge for PTSD in 2016.
 I mentioned how I had struggled to do 22 pushups at the start.
-Four years on, when my younger brother nominated me for the 25 Pushup Challenge, I felt even more apprehensive.
+Four years on, when my younger brother nominated me for the 25 Pushup Challenge, I felt even more apprehensive!

-Similar to the 2016 challenge, my goal was to do 25 pushups for 25 days to raise awareness of PTSD, anxiety and depression.
+Like the 2016 challenge, my goal was to do 25 pushups for 25 days to raise awareness of PTSD, anxiety and depression.
 I posted a video of each day’s pushups to Facebook and, to help spread the message, I was to nominate a friend to take up the challenge.

 However, like the 22 Pushup Challenge, I skipped the nomination part.
 Instead, as I did in 2016, I posted links to resources — websites, articles and quotes — with my daily videos.

 Given how I strained with my Day 1 pushups (video on Facebook), Day 25’s website link proved to be one of the most helpful for me, albeit a bit late!
-And, Day 23’s “highs and lows” quote on parenting teenagers provided some comfort after my son split his lips and knocked out a tooth the previous day doing a parkour jump.
+And Day 23’s “highs and lows” quote on parenting teenagers provided some comfort after my son split his lips and knocked out a tooth the previous day doing a parkour jump.

 It occurred to me that as with my 22 Pushup Challenge links, these resources may be helpful for readers and others — please feel free to share them and this blog post.